 The Company sells third-party manufactured skincare products in Japan.
-The third-party skincare products are purchased from the third-party manufacturers and sold to licensed physicians.
+The third-party skincare products are purchased from the third-party manufacturer and sold to licensed physicians.
 The Company acts as the principal in this arrangement, as it determines the price to charge customers for the skincare products, and controls the products before they are transferred to the customer.
-Skincare products are typically sold in contracts in which the skincare products represent the sole performance obligations.
-The Company recognizes revenue for skincare products at a point in time, upon shipment.
+Sales of skincare products are typically the subject of contracts in which the skincare products represent the sole performance obligations.
+The Company recognizes revenue for skincare products at a point in time.